• Skip to primary navigation

 Step 7: Use the chocolate to pipe two eyes and a mouth onto each strawberry.
 Take your time as it can be a little tricky to keep it neat!

-piping the mouth and eyes on
+piping the mouth and eyes onto the chocolate covered strawberry ghosts

 Top tips